 China’s Economy Is Undergoing a Huge Transformation That No One’s Talking About

-The photo you see here was snapped recently in Beijing.
+The photo you see below was snapped recently in Beijing.
 It might not be that special to some readers, but in my 25 years of visiting the Chinese capital, I’ve never seen a blue sky because it’s always been blotted out by yellow smog.
-Beijing is clearly undergoing a transformation right now.
-This might please proponents of the green movement, but it’s ultimately harmful to the health of the manufacturing sector.
+Beijing is clearly undergoing a massive transformation right now.
+This might please proponents of the green movement, but it’s ultimately harmful to the health of China's manufacturing sector.

 Misconception and exaggeration are circling China’s economy right now like a flock of hungry buzzards.
 If you listen only to the popular media, you might believe that the Asian giant is teetering on the brink of economic disaster, with the Shanghai Composite Index’s recent correction and devaluation of the renminbi held up as “proof.”